A biography may come in any shape or size.

 worry-free pockets?
 Or, better yet, let our

-crocodile tears roll down the downy back
+crocodile tears roll down our backs as if

-problems in life; the problems that can
+bigger problems in life; the problems that

-literally be adjusted?
+can literally be adjusted?
 And then, I say,

 take a little bit of that extra time that